dylanrandle/dylanrandle.github.io/blog.md

 *Dylan Randle*

-This post echos the [points made by Michael Jordan](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7) but attempts to be more broadly accessible.

 The inspiration for writing this article is the following image:
 ![cat-ai-hype](pics/ai_meme.jpeg)

-With the recent (remarkable) successes in machine learning (particularly in *deep learning* with neural networks), many otherwise intelligent folks (Steven Hawking, Elon Musk, etc.) have posited highly questionable theories about runaway AI super-intelligence.
+With the recent (remarkable) successes in machine learning (particularly in *deep learning* with neural networks), many otherwise intelligent folks have posited highly questionable theories about runaway AI super-intelligence.
 The problem with listening to these views is that these people *have no idea what they're talking about*.